-We have presented our platform for differentially-private computation that consists of a declarative programming language, wPINQ, and an incremental evaluation engine that enables Markov chain Monte Carlo (MCMC) methods to synthesize representative datasets. wPINQ is based on an approach to differentially-private computation, where data, rather than noise, is calibrated to the sensitivity of query.
-Specifically, wPINQ works with weighted datasets so that the contribution of specific troublesome records that can harm privacy (e.g., edges incident on high-degree nodes) are smoothly scaled down.
+We have presented our platform for differentially-private computation that consists of a declarative programming language, wPINQ, and an incremental evaluation engine that enables MCMC methods to synthesize representative datasets. wPINQ is based on an approach to differentially-private computation, where data, rather than noise, is calibrated to the sensitivity of query.
+Specifically, wPINQ works with weighted datasets so that the contribution of specific troublesome records that can harm privacy (e.q., edges incident on high-degree nodes) are smoothly scaled down.
 We have specialized our platform to private analysis of social graphs, and discussed how it can simplify the process, both by automating the proofs of privacy and the extraction of information needed for generating synthetic graphs.
 While we have cast a number of analyses as queries in wPINQ and evaluated their performance, the analyses we have shown here are by no means the limit of what is possible with wPINQ.
 Indeed, we believe wPINQ's key benefit is its flexibility, and we therefore hope our platform will be an enabler for future private analyses of interesting datasets, especially social networks.

 Acknowledgements.
-We thank the WOSN'12 reviewers, the VLDB'14 reviewers, George Kollios, Robert Lychev and Evimaria Terzi for comments on this draft, and Ran Canetti and Leonid Reyzin for helpful discussions.
+We thank the WOSN'12 reviewers, the VLDB'14 reviewers, George Kollios, Robert Lychev and Evimaria Terzi for comments on this draft.